Where to Get a Good Cocktail in Baltimore

 Ranked as one of Esquire’s best bars in the country in 2018, this Harbor East speakeasy offers up stellar cocktails in a chic, intimate space inspired by speakeasies.
 At the Elk Room, the guest list is capped at 50 and photography is prohibited to play up the secretive vibe.
 The drink menu is lined with concoctions that range from standard to original compositions.
 One such concoction?
 A drink titled after jazz great Thelonious Monk’s “Misterioso” and made with Amaro Montenegro, limoncello, locally made cold brew, cardamom, pistachio syrup, rose water, egg and cream.

 NiHao can’t be pigeonholed into one category.
 The contemporary Chinese restaurant in Canton serves new takes on traditional Chinese flavors with dishes like Peking duck, blue-crab steamed buns and Chinese meatballs.
 But the cocktail menu is where the fun really starts.
-Drinks are served in ceramic pandas and tigers, which pairs nicely with the restaurant’s homey decor, and incorporate ingredients like Chinese teas, matcha, ginger, coconut water and more.
+The restaurant boasts one of the largest selections of BaiJiu, a liquor distilled from sorghum and wheat, in North America, which can be enjoyed in the Sichuan Tiki Punch and NiHao Breeze cocktails.
+Or, order a carafe for the whole table.

 This Afro-Latin fusion restaurant is seafood-focused with cocktails straight from your last Caribbean vacation, complete with a rum punch served in a whole pineapple.
 Papi’s famous crab eggrolls will also pair nicely with a Passion Fruit Pleaser, which includes pineapple juice and passion fruit puree.